30% Tax Ruling

-Conditions of the 30% tax ruling for highly skilled migrants in Amsterdam
+Conditions of the 30% tax ruling for highly skilled migrants in the Netherlands

 In order to qualify for the 30% ruling the following conditions have to be met: